MohitD017/Forensic_Data_Retrieval_System/README.md

 * **Response time:** Displays the time taken to generate the answer.
 * **Source documents:** Shows the source document(s) from which the answer was extracted.
 * **Error handling:** Provides informative messages for questions outside the knowledge base.
+* **Text formatting:** The GUI uses different colors and fonts to distinguish between questions, answers, and source documents.

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or pull requests for bug fixes, improvements, or new features.
+Please see `CONTRIBUTING.md` for guidelines.

 ## License